dotnet/docs-aspire/docs/frameworks/dapr.md

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="18-21"  highlight="21":::

 The `WithDaprSidecar` method offers overloads to configure your Dapr sidecar options like app ID and ports.
-In the following example, the Dapr sidecar is configured with specific ports for GRPC, HTTP, metrics and a specific App ID.
+In the following example, the Dapr sidecar is configured with specific ports for GRPC, HTTP, metrics, and a specific App ID.

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="6-16"  highlight="1-7,11":::